History of Luke Weaver in Timeline

 On September 12, 2023, Luke Weaver was claimed off waivers by the New York Yankees.

-January 19, 2024: Signed with Yankees
+January 19, 2024: Signed One-Year Contract

-On January 19, 2024, The Yankees signed Luke Weaver to a one-year contract with a $2.5M club option for 2025.
+On January 19, 2024, the Yankees signed Luke Weaver to a one-year contract with a $2.5M club option for 2025.

 September 2024: Named Yankees Closer

-November 2024: Yankees Exercise Club Option
+November 2024: Yankees Exercise Option

 Loading Video...

-2024: Yankees Reliever and Closer
+2024: Yankees Closer

-2025: Club Option
+2025: Contract Option